 The majority of the territory of Gran Canaria is protected by the Canary Islands Network for Protected Natural Area; and about a third of it is a recognized UNESCO Biosphere Reserve.
 This is to say that nature is incredible there.
 Such incredible variety of landscapes makes Gran Canaria an incredible hiking destination.

-So, without any further ado, let me finally highlight the top hikes in Gran Canaria.
+So, without any further ado, let me finally highlight the top hiking trails in Gran Canaria.

 11 Fantastic Hikes In Gran Canaria